Last Updated on February 11, 2026 by Maged kamel

-The Workable gauge Line distance for angle is an important subject for finding the net area for staggered Bolts in tension.
+The Workable gauge Line distance for angle is essential for finding the net area for staggered Bolts in tension.

 Types of limit states for Tension Members.

-This summarizes the Limit states for the tension members; two conditions are considered, limit state of yielding and limit state of rupture.
+This summarises the Limit states for tension members; two conditions are considered: yielding and rupture.

-We will review the important equations used for the nominal strength of tensile members according to failure phenomena.
+We will review the essential equations for the nominal strength of tensile members based on failure mechanisms.
 If yielding, the Pn=fy*Ag, where Fy is the yield stress, and Ag is the gross area.

 The parameter of the LRFD is φt=0.90, while the parameter of the ASD is Ωt=1.67.

-A split due to the fracture takes place, passing through line-crossing bolts.
+A fracture occurs, splitting the material and passing through line-crossing bolts.

 For the second case of tensile rupture, the LRFD parameter φt=0.75, while Ωt=1.67=2.0.

-Our main equation, Pn=fult*Aeff, compares the two cases and selects the lesser value after considering the application of the various coefficients.
-Comparing the LRFD cases Together, if wishing to check based on LRFD, include the φt.
+Our main equation, Pn = fult*Aeff, compares the two cases and selects the lesser value after considering the application of the various coefficients.
+When comparing LRFD cases, if checking based on LRFD, include φt.

-For ASD, consider the Ωt for each failure case, then take the lesser value.
-The next slide shows table 2-4 for various types of shapes.
+For ASD, consider Ωt for each failure case, then take the minimum across cases.
+The following slide shows Table 2-4, which lists various types of shapes.

 Table 2-5 contains the Applicable ASTM specifications for plates and bars.
 Table 2-5 for the Applicable ASTM specifications for Plates and bars.